Needlesslord/PHYSICS2-Verlet_Integrator/README.md

-## Preview

-A sneak peak to our integrator featuring main debug functionality.

-_under construction_

-***

 ## Installation

-Download the .zip (which can be found in our Github Project -link below- in releases and in our github web page).

-Go to the folder "Integrator" and click "Integrator.exe"
+Go to our GitHub repository and download the .zip.
+Go To the folder "Integrator - console", open the solution and Debug it.

 Enjoy!